Currently in the process of completing this process again – will update this (very old) post in the process.

 - attrib -a composer.phar

-- I also tried right-click Properties Security changing the permission on the file
+- I also tried to right-click Properties Security changing the permission on the file

 - I finally found this solution — or rather workaround — on StackOverflow: